 Are You “Fair Trade”?

 We plan to apply for Fair Trade Federation certification, but it costs money to do so, both up-front and annually, so we want to be sure it will result in more sales and thus help more people (again, we believe that we already “walk the walk” in this area).
+If someone wants to fund this, we will make it happen immediately.

 Do You Make Custom Blankets?